kchu25/kchu25.github.io/blog/logdet_zygote.md

 (gradient(log_determinant, cu(XᵀX)))[1] = Float32[0.8429185 -0.4507908 -0.78116626; -0.4507908 0.48173293 0.4726774; -0.78116626 0.4726774 1.2611524]
 ```

 This works.
-A quick check with the CPU version's result shows that our adjoint is returning the correct gradient of the log determinant of $\Sigma$.
+Checking against the CPU version confirms that our adjoint returns the correct gradient of the log determinant of $\Sigma$.

-A side note: You may have noticed the line `L_inv = inv(A.L)`.
-Indeed, the inversion of a triangular matrix `A.L` still has quadratic time complexity, which is pretty darn slow for big matricies.
-Fortunately, in SVGP, the matrix $\Sigma$, i.e. the input matrix `Q` above is defined using what's called the "inducing points", which makes `Q` small.
-And because the inducing points is part of the model parameter of SVGP, you actually get to control the size of $\Sigma$.
+A side note: you may have noticed the line `L_inv = inv(A.L)`.
+Inverting the triangular matrix `A.L` still has quadratic time complexity, which is pretty darn slow for big matrices.
+Fortunately, in SVGP the matrix $\Sigma$ (the input `Q` above) is defined from what's called the "inducing points", which keeps `Q` small.
+And since the inducing points are themselves model parameters of SVGP, you actually get to control the size of $\Sigma$.

 An adjoint example is [here](https://discourse.julialang.org/t/zygote-meaning-of-adjoint-add-a-b-add-a-b/36707/4) by Pbellive.